openfare/openfare/openfare/README.md

 1. Commercial users are subject to payment plans defined in code.
 2. The license and payment plans can only be modified by the license copyright holder.

 Simple setup for developers.
-And payment manegment across thousands of software dependencies for commercial users.
+And payment management across thousands of software dependencies for commercial users.

 Join the [chat room](https://matrix.to/#/#openfare:matrix.org) to discuss further.